 By Luis Gómez Romero

-Luis Gómez Romero, Senior Lecturer in Human Rights, Constitutional Law and Legal Theory, University of Wollongong.
+Luis Gómez Romero is a Senior Lecturer in Human Rights, Constitutional Law and Legal Theory, University of Wollongong

 DACA protections will begin to expire in six months, giving the US Congress a short window to legislate the now precarious futures of the 787,580 so-called “Dreamers” who currently benefit from the programme.